Back to Glossary

 Technical

-The floor creates this effect through something called ground effect.
-As air flows between the floor and the track surface, it speeds up and creates lower pressure underneath the car compared to above it.
-This pressure difference literally sucks the car toward the ground, giving the tires more grip.
+This downforce is created through something called ground effect.
+When air flows between the floor and the track surface, it speeds up and creates lower pressure underneath the car compared to the air pressure above it.
+This pressure difference essentially sucks the car toward the ground, allowing it to corner faster without losing grip.
+The faster the car goes, the more downforce the floor generates.